-The islands are a fabulous year-round destination.
+The Galapagos Islands are a fabulous year-round destination.

 – January to April are the warmer, wetter months.
 The islands are humid, and days can be hot, especially around noon.
 Temperatures range from 24°C-30°C with daytime temperatures up to around 29°C and the occasional shower.